jasperanders/Bachelorthesis/Thesis/md/thesis.md

 # Introduction

 The examination process is a large part of education in general.
 Great amounts of time go into organizational problems and overhead.
-Although digitizing exams would .
-A step towards electronic examination would make the process more flexible, scalable and resource-efficient.
+Although digitalization has found its way into many parts of education, assessment predominantly is not one of them.
+However, a step towards digital examination (e-exams) would make the process more flexible, scalable and resource-efficient.
 Meanwhile, leading to a more accurate depiction of a students' competence.

 Digitizing exams is no new idea.
 Although, many concepts [cite papers that talk about byod or multi media room exams] and implementations focus on conducting e-exams in the same environment as _paper-based exam_.
 Resulting in exams that are either conduced on the universities hardware [@KlausurenAndDerUniMainz].
-Alternative the exam is a so called **BYOD** (bring your own device) exam, where the exam taken student owned devices [@GLM2015_RobertPeregoodoff].
+Alternative the exam is a so called _BYOD_ (bring your own device) exam, where the exam taken student owned devices [@GLM2015_RobertPeregoodoff].
+The former is related to high investments into computer infrastructure for students to take the exams on.
+Thinking about the fact, that students in any way own an electronic device that would be suited to take an exam on, the _BYOD_ soulution becomes a sensible option.

+In general e-exams

 With the the current COVID-19 situation decentralizing exam would be of both economical and Technically the